Money markets slowly increase bets on a further ECB rate hike

 Recent comments from Fed officials have indicated the Federal Reserve is content to keep rates steady at its next policy meeting on Sept.
 19-20 but is not ready to declare the war on inflation is over.

-Italy's 10-year government bond yield, the benchmark for the euro area periphery, was unchanged at 4.39%.
+Italy's 10-year government bond yield, the benchmark for the euro area periphery, fell 1.5 bps to 4.38%.

 Some market participants expect an acceleration of quantitative tightening measures – which involve the ECB reducing its bond portfolio – might hurt peripheral bond prices.